hopsoft/hero/README.md

 Hero provides a simple pattern that encourages you to
 <a href="http://en.wikipedia.org/wiki/Decomposition_(computer_science)">decompose</a>
-business processes into managable chunks.
+these processes into managable chunks.
 And the best part... the components can be easily tested.

 ---